lucaslarss0n/CS50x-Final-Project/README.md

 # GradeGrind - Intelligent Student Task Manager

 My final project for the CS50x course, and introduction to computer science by Harvard University

 ## Overview

-EduTasker is an innovative web application tailored for students in Sweden, designed to streamline task management and enhance academic productivity.
+EduTasker is an innovative web application tailored for students, designed to streamline task management and enhance academic productivity.
 This platform facilitates efficient scheduling and organization of academic tasks and assignments.

 ## Features

 - **Task Creation and Management:** Add, update, and track tasks with ease.
 - **Categorization:** Sort tasks by subjects or custom categories.
 - **User Authentication:** Personalized experience with secure account creation and login.
 - **Responsive Design:** Optimized for both desktop and mobile devices, ensuring accessibility anytime, anywhere.

 ## Technology Stack

 - **Front-End:** HTML, CSS, JavaScript
 - **Back-End:** Python with Flask
-- **Database:** SQLite for the MVP, scalable to MySQL
+- **Database:** SQLite for the MVP, with a possibility of scaling to MySQL later
 - **Other Tools:** SQLAlchemy, Flask-Migrate for database migrations

 ## Installation and Setup

 ### Prerequisites

 - Python 3.x
 - pip (Python package manager)

 ### Setting Up a Virtual Environment

 Create and activate a virtual environment:
 ```bash
   python3 -m venv venv